Skip to content

 Type enum (warp_tunnel_type)

-• NATURAL — formed by spacetime fold; no maintenance.
+• NATURAL — formed by spacetime fold during galaxy generation.
+Most tunnels in the universe.
+No maintenance, no owner.

 Status enum (warp_tunnel_status)